troglobit/libite/README.md

 Introduction
 ------------

-Libite is a lightweight library of *frog DNA*.
-It can be used to fill the gaps in any dinosaur project.
+Libite is a lightweight library of *frog DNA* that can be used to fill the gaps in any dinosaur project.
 It holds useful functions and macros developed by both [Finit][1] and the [OpenBSD][2] project.
 Most notably the string functions: [strlcpy(3)][3], [strlcat(3)][3] and the highly useful *BSD [sys/queue.h][4] and [sys/tree.h][7] API's.

-Libite is the frog DNA missing in GNU libc.
-However, -lite does not aim to become another [GLIB][5]!
-One noticeable gap in GLIBC is the missing `_SAFE` macros in the BSD `sys/queue.h` API &mdash; highly recommended when traversing lists to delete/free nodes.
+Libite holds many of the missing pieces in GNU libc, although -lite does not aim to become another [GLIB][5].
+One noticeable gap in GLIBC is the `_SAFE` macros available in the BSD `sys/queue.h` API &mdash; highly recommended when traversing lists to delete/free nodes.

-The code is open sourced under a mix of the [MIT/X11 license][MIT], the [ISC license][ISC] used by OpenBSD, and [BSD licenses][BSD], all of them are extremely liberal and can be used freely in proprietary software if needed.
+The code is open sourced under a mix of permissive Open Source licenses:

-For an introduction to why Libite happened, and how you can use it, see [this blog post][6].
+[MIT/X11 license][MIT], [ISC license][ISC], and [BSD licenses][BSD].

 Using -lite